Chnapy/timeflies/README.md

 ## Bulk features

-- Wonderful sounds & musics
+- :musical_note: Wonderful sounds & musics
-- Use of splendid Tiled-created map
+- :triangular_ruler: Use of splendid Tiled-created map
-- Smart AI who can beat you
+- :robot: Smart AI who can beat you
-- Battle can be watched as spectator
+- :eyes: Battle can be watched as spectator
-- The best gameplay you ever saw (or not)
+- :video_game: The best gameplay you ever saw (or not)
-- Rich HUD with lot of infos
+- :computer: Rich HUD with lot of infos
-- Amazing sprite animations
+- :runner: Amazing sprite animations
-- Best pathfinding in the town
+- :beginner: Best pathfinding in the town
-- You can chat with other players (incredible !)
+- :speech_balloon: You can chat with other players (incredible !)
-- Room & battle links can be shared
+- :link: Room & battle links can be shared
-- Mobile devices compatible !
+- :iphone: Mobile devices compatible !
-- Handle some keyboard shortcuts
+- :one: Handle some keyboard shortcuts
-- Amazing characters & spells
+- :sparkles: Amazing characters & spells
+- :exclamation: Handle player disconnection

 ## :game_die: Gameplay